raml-org/webapi-parser/docs/translating-json-raml.md

-# JSON Schema -> RAML Data Type conversion
+# Translating JSON Schemas to RAML DataTypes
-Using `webapi-parser` and [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/_webapi_parser_.webapibaseunit.html), it is possible to convert JSON Schemas to RAML Datatypes.
+Using `webapi-parser` and [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/_webapi_parser_.webapibaseunit.html), it is possible to translate JSON Schemas to RAML Datatypes.

-Please refer to [complete examples](#complete-examples) for more advanced use cases.
+You can take a look at the [complete examples](#complete-examples) for more advanced use-cases.

 ## Quick start

-To convert JSON Schema to RAML Data Type, parse the document of your choice, reach data type using WebApi Model and call its `.toRamlDatatype()` method (or property in JS case).
-Output of the method is RAML 1.0 Library string containing converted type.

-To convert plain JSON Schema string to RAML DataType it has to be wrapped in a OAS 2.0 document.
+To translate a JSON Schema to a RAML DataType, you can parse a JSON containing one or more JSON Schemas, then select the data type/schema using the [WebApi Model](https://raml-org.github.io/webapi-parser/js/classes/_webapi_parser_.webapibaseunit.html) and call its `.toRamlDatatype()` method (or property in JavaScript).
+The output of the method is a RAML 1.0 Library string containing the translated type.
+Note that the JSON Schema must be wrapped in an OAS 2.0 document.

 ```js
 // js